pt9999/fixlang_minilib/doc/lib/collection/tree_set.md

 ## module TreeSet

-a set that preserves the order of elements
+TreeSet is a set that manages elements in sorted order.

 ### namespace TreeSet

 ### type TreeSet

-A type of set that preserves the order of its elements.
+A type of set that manages elements in sorted order.

 ```
     type TreeSet a = unbox struct {